 The Time zones module enables the configuration of time zones for the physical location of the server, for particular websites and even for particular users.
 This can be useful if your site has an international audience and you want the date and time displayed on your site to be correct for users from across the world.

-Before it can be used, the module must be enabled as described in the Enabling the module topic.
+Before it can be used, the module must be enabled as described in Developer's Guide -> Modules -> Time zones -> Enabling the module.

 Time zones are currently supported in:

 |•||Web parts of the Blogs, Forums, Message boards, Messaging and Smart search modules; more information can be found in the Use in web parts topic|

 The Time zones internals and API sub-chapter provides information about the database tables and classes used by the module and examples of how time zones can be managed using the API and how correct time can be displayed by your code.